ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/plot-description-module/plot-description-mapping.md

 #### `createdBy` and `updatedBy`

-If the keys `createdBy` and `updatedBy` represent the people or organisations that carried out the surveys, then they can be mapped to the `prov:qualifiedAssociation` of a `tern:Observation` or `tern:SiteVisit` along with their role in the activity.
+If the keys `createdBy` and `updatedBy` represent the people or organizations that carried out the surveys, then they can be mapped to the `prov:qualifiedAssociation` of a `tern:Observation` or `tern:SiteVisit` along with their role in the activity.
 If the role of the agent is not required, then a direct association can be recorded using the property `prov:wasAssociatedWith` on the `tern:Observation` or `tern:SiteVisit`.

-2. Survey data from plot visit:
+### Survey data from plot visit:

 ```json
 {